skyzh/BlueSense/README.md

 and has a smaller bundle size than the legacy version using Angular.
 BlueSense site in this generation serves two main purposes: real-time report and historical data archive.
 It's is aimed at reducing bundle size and speeding up loading.
-Therefore, I substitute dependencies such as Angular, firebase and chart.js for Vue, firebase REST API and hand-made chart component.
+Therefore, I substitute dependencies such as Angular, Firebase and chart.js for Vue, Firebase REST API and hand-made chart component.
 Meanwhile I only import a small part of Bootstrap.

 ## The BlueSense Project